 Can a 2,000W generator run a refrigerator?

 Yes—a standard fridge draws 150–250 watts running but can surge to 1,200–2,000 watts on startup.
-A 2,000W inverter generator with a higher surge rating (typically 2,200–2,500W) handles it fine, with room left for lights and small electronics.
+A 2,000W inverter generator with a surge rating of 2,200–2,500W can usually handle it, though high-end fridges may surge up to 2,400W—check your specific model's nameplate before assuming headroom for additional loads.

 Will a portable generator run central air conditioning?